 PRIORITY 3 - Completed Actions Goal ITEM DATE 9 Housing - The Town was awarded a Municipal Community Engagement technical assistance from CHAPA.
 A Housing Coalition has been formed and held its first meeting in December.
 Dec 2018 9 Housing - The Town submitted a Municipal Community Engagement Application through CHAPA August 2018 9 Housing - Joint SPC/ EDC meeting on affordable housing 6.20.2018 June 2018 5 Open Space Plan - The Open Space Committee created a town-wide survey to help prioritize action items in the Open Space Plan.
 June 2018 6 Essex Youth Commission - The new Director was hired in April of 2018.
 The Commission is working with the Director to develop new programs for the youth of Essex.
 April 2018 6 Centennial Grove Master Plan - Unfortunately the Town did not receive any proposals from the RFP in October 2017.
 The Selectmen are working with the Youth Commission to determine whether, together with the YMCA, more programs and amenities can be offered to Town residents at low or no cost.
 Mar 2018 7 MERSD Budget - The Regional School District and the two towns have completed a process that studied both the operating and capital budget forecasts of each entity, in an effort to keep year-to-year operating assessments to an affordable level and to properly time and finance School District and municipal capital projects.
-The Regional School District and two Towns held an operating budget workshop on November 29, 2017 and capital budget workshops on December 19, 2017 and March 21, 2018.
-Mar 2018 6 Centennial Grove Master Plan - Board of Selectmen, with the support of the finance committee, released a Request for Proposals for a cost-driven master plan.
+The Regional School District and two Towns held an operating budget Mar 2018 workshop on November 29, 2017 and capital budget workshops on December 19, 2017 and March 21, 2018.
+6 Centennial Grove Master Plan - Board of Selectmen, with the support of the finance committee, released a Request for Proposals for a cost-driven master plan.
 Proposals are due October 19, 2017 Sep 2017 6 Essex Youth Commission - The Board of Selectmen rejuvenated the Commission with 5 members.
 July 2017 6 Centennial Grove Master Plan - Funding approved at Annual Town Meeting for a Master Plan for the future management and amenities at Centennial Grove May 2017 6 Essex Youth Commission - Annual Town Meeting approved funding for a new Youth Coordinator or a Youth Program Director in the fiscal year 2018 operating budget.
-May 2017

-Conomo Point Public Waterfront Access Project - The waterfront May observation deck has been completed and opened to the public for 2017 Memorial Day weekend.
-Conomo Public Waterfront Access Project - BoS awarded the contract for Feb the Northern Conomo Point Waterfront Access Improvement project 2017 Conomo Point Public Waterfront Access Project - design, permitting, and Dec allocation of funding for the public improvements completed in 2016.
-2016 Community Compact - The State approved the Town's request to add the Dec best practice area "Preparing for Success" as an additional Community 2016 Compact, under the Housing and Economic Development category.
+May 2017 4 & 6 Conomo Point Public Waterfront Access Project - The waterfront observation deck has been completed and opened to the public for Memorial Day weekend.
+May 2017 4 & 6 Conomo Public Waterfront Access Project - BoS awarded the contract for the Northern Conomo Point Waterfront Access Improvement project Feb 2017 4 & 6 Conomo Point Public Waterfront Access Project - design, permitting, and allocation of funding for the public improvements completed in 2016.
+Dec 2016 2 Community Compact - The State approved the Town's request to add the best practice area "Preparing for Success" as an additional Community Compact, under the Housing and Economic Development category.
 Both housing and economic development fall within this Community Compact.
-CPA and Protected Land - Preservation of Sagamore Hill May 2017 CPA - The Town Successfully approved an increase in CPA funding to 1.5% May in May 2016 2016 Open Space Plan - The Open Space Committee updated the Town's Open 2015 Space Plan in 2015 Sagamore Hill - CPA funding for Sagamore Hill Project was approved at Nov.
-Sagamore Hill - CPA funding for Sagamore Hill Project was approved at Town Meeting Nov.
-2016 observation deck has been completed and opened to the public for Memorial Day weekend.
-Conomo Public Waterfront Access Project - BoS awarded the contract for the Northern Conomo Point Waterfront Access Improvement project Conomo Point Public Waterfront Access Project - design, permitting, and allocation of funding for the public improvements completed in 2016.
-Community Compact - The State approved the Town's request to add the best practice area "Preparing for Success" as an additional Community Compact, under the Housing and Economic Development category.
-Both housing and economic development fall within this Community Compact.
-CPA and Protected Land - Preservation of Sagamore Hill CPA - The Town Successfully approved an increase in CPA funding to 1.5% in May 2016 Open Space Plan - The Open Space Committee updated the Town's Open
+Dec 2016 5 & 9 CPA and Protected Land - Preservation of Sagamore Hill May 2017 5 & 9 CPA - The Town Successfully approved an increase in CPA funding to 1.5% in May 2016 May 2016 5 Open Space Plan - The Open Space Committee updated the Town's Open Space Plan in 2015 2015 5 Sagamore Hill - CPA funding for Sagamore Hill Project was approved at Town Meeting Nov.
+2016 7 School Operations - The Town already meets the operation and budgetary goals and has repeated annually